daveprowse/prom-live/labs/lab-07/lab-07.md

 Add a threshold for alerts:
 - Click the edit (3 dots) button and select edit.
 - Scroll down to Thresholds
-- Add one at the level 3.
+- Add one at the level 2.

-Run a couple tests against the web server service (from within the cluster or from without).
+Run a couple tests against the web server service (from within a worker in the cluster or from without).
 For example:

 `ab -n 1000000 -c 1000 http://10.42.88.100:32321/index.html`